 I have been weaving for almost 30 years and knitting from the age of 4 – even longer!
 These days I am happiest when seated at a loom, although I still knit as a hobby.
 Some years ago I went to Unitec to complete a Diploma of Design in the then existing Craft School.
 The three years then extended to four and I emerged with a Design Degree eager to set up my own studio.
 I now split my time between weaving and teaching and love every minute.

-- Design – 8 x 2 hour lessons OR 2 x 6 hour lessons
+- Design – 8 x two-hour lessons, or 2 x six-hour lessons

 - Drawing for Non Drawers